adam-bauer-34/BMH-delayed-learning-reprod/README.md

 To cite our working paper that uses these codes: [Bauer, A. M., F. McIsaac, S. Hallegatte. *How Delayed Learning about Climate Uncertainty Impacts Decarbonization Investment Strategies*.
 World Bank Policy Research Working Paper No. WPS10743, World Bank Group, Washington DC, 2024.](https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099829103282438373/idu1f2d86d77127091490d1a6df1dc342f15d10b)

+## General package overview

 This set of codes reproduces all of the figures and analysis carried out in *How delayed learning about climate uncertainty impacts decarbonization investment strategies*.
-There are two main folders in the head directory: `with-gurobi` and `without-gurobi`.
-Gurobi is a commerical nonlinear programming solver that is free for academics, but may not be free for everyone.
+This package uses Gurobi, a commerical nonlinear programming solver that is free for academics, but may not be free for everyone.
 (It is unclear to me if it's freely available for *all* researchers or just researchers *at universities*.
 I imagine Gurobi will handle this on a case-by-case basis, so just shoot their customer support staff an email and they can help.)
-Hence, I've made a version of the code that should (emphasis on *should*) work for everyone.
-I cannot guarantee that the output of both sets of codes will be identical owing to the various approximations a given solver would make along the way towards finding the optimal solution, but the overall story of our paper should still hold.
-Note that in my preliminary testing of the `without-gurobi` codes, the programs ran much slower than their `with-gurobi` counterparts.

-Operationallly speaking, running both versions is identical.
 Each code is assigned a number corresponding to the figure it creates; the number matches the working paper figures.
 So code `01_xxx.py` makes Figure 1, which shows our calibration of the marginal abatement cost curves, and so on.
 Here is the full table for both versions:

 | Figure Desired | Code to Run |
 |----------|----------|